 - 1. Role.
 A 2040 Planning and Development Grants Screening Committee ("Committee") shall be created, which shall review Grant Requests submitted by local governments.
-The Committee shall advise and recommend to the Metro Chief Operating Officer ("COO") the ranking and recommended grant amounts, and whether to grant full, partial, or no awards, in accordance with the grant Evaluation Criteria set forth below. - 2.
-Committee Members.
+The Committee shall advise and recommend to the Metro Chief Operating Officer ("COO") the ranking and recommended grant amounts, and whether to grant full, partial, or no awards, in accordance with the grant Evaluation Criteria set forth below.

+- 2. Committee Members.
 The COO shall appoint six to nine members to the Committee, including the Committee Chair.
 A new Committee shall be established for Cycle 5, Cycle 6, Cycle 7 and Cycle 8 grants, but may include members from the previous Committees.
 Skill sets to be represented will be composed of the following expertise:

-- Economic development; - Urban planning; - Real estate and finance; - Infrastructure finance relating to development or redevelopment; - Local government; - Urban renewal and redevelopment; - Business and commerce; - Neighborhood Association or Community Planning Commission with an understanding of community livability issues; and - Environmental sustainability relating to development or redevelopment. - Social equity relating to community development and redevelopment planning - C. Range of Eligible Grant Project Types.
-To be eligible for consideration, all projects must - C. advance and complement regional goals and policies.
-Projects must help to advance established regional development policy goals and outcomes, expressed in the 2040 Growth Concept, the Urban Growth Management Functional Plan and in the following six Desired Outcomes stated in the Regional Framework Plan, adopted by the region to guide future planning: - People live and work in vibrant communities where their everyday needs are easily accessible; - Current and future residents benefit from the region's sustained economic competitiveness and prosperity; - People have safe and reliable transportation choices that enhance their quality of life; - The region is a leader in minimizing contributions to climate change; - Current and future generations enjoy clean air, clean water and healthy ecosystems; - The benefits and burdens of growth and change are distributed equitably. - 1.
-Urban reserve concept planning.
+- Economic development;

+- Urban planning;

+- Real estate and finance:

+- Infrastructure finance relating to development or redevelopment;

+- Local government;

+- Urban renewal and redevelopment;

+- Business and commerce;

+- Neighborhood Association or Community Planning Commission with an understanding of community livability issues; and - Environmental sustainability relating to development or redevelopment. - Social equity relating to community development and redevelopment planning

+C. Range of Eligible Grant Project Types

+- 1. Urban reserve concept planning.
 Concept planning for future development of new urban areas on land currently designated Urban Reserves (or in areas brought into the Urban Growth Boundary since 2009) to facilitate the future development of complete communities and comply with Title 11 of the Urban Growth Management Functional Plan. - 2.
 Strategy or policy development.
-Development and adoption of action plans, strategic initiatives, code refinements, incentives, streamlined review and other development related policy work that will meaningfully increase community readiness for development or identify and reduce barriers to development, redevelopment, and infill. - 3.
-Investment strategies and financial tools.
+Development and adoption of action plans, strategic initiatives, code refinements, incentives, streamlined review and other development related policy work that will meaningfully increase community readiness for development or identify and reduce barriers to development, redevelopment, and infill. - Investment strategies and financial tools.
 Exploration and development of investment strategies and financial tools and incentives to facilitate development, redevelopment and infill, such as urban renewal districts, enterprise zones, tax abatements, or collaborative capital improvement plans. - 4.
 Area-specific redevelopment planning.
 Strategic planning, concept design and feasibility for redevelopment and infill of specific areas or districts. - 5.
 Site-specific development or redevelopment.
-Schematic design and feasibility analyses for site-specific development projects, equitable housing projects and public-private partnerships

-- 6. Equitable housing projects and policies.
+Schematic design and feasibility analyses for site-specific development projects, equitable housing projects and public-private partnerships - 6.
+Equitable housing projects and policies.
 Any approach or combination of approaches outlined in sections 2-5 above that will facilitate the development of equitable housing throughout the metro region.
-Equitable housing is defined as diverse, quality, physically accessible, affordable housing choices with access to opportunities, services, and amenities. - 7.
+Metro's working definition of equitable housing is diverse, quality, physically accessible, affordable housing choices with access to opportunities, services, and amenities - 7.
 Future refinement of Project Types.
 The Metro COO has the authority to direct staff to refine and modify or expand the range of Eligible Project Types as needed to improve program effectiveness and clarity and continually improve the program's effectiveness in achieving regional goals.